 3) Don’t Skimp On Equipment

 The technical equipment required to facilitate simultaneous interpretation is specialized, and can cost more than expected.
 But it is worth investing in hiring an interpretation service with quality equipment.
 An international conference is nothing without reliable interpreting staff and equipment.
 Be sure your interpreters have the tools they need to do the job.
+The job of an interpreter is already stressful, even if they don’t have to deal with issues with their equipment.
+If you don’t want to make their job even more difficult, make sure that they have access to quality equipment.

 4) Consider Room Layout